World War I

 Only one account of a Latter-day Saint nurse who served during World War I is currently available to this project.
 The following experience was contributed by the nurse’s family.

 Dora was always interested in caring and healing.
-In May 1906, at the age of 19, she entered training at LDS Hospital in Salt Lake City, Utah.
-Students were paid $10 a month for the three-month nursing course.
+In May 1906, at age nineteen, she entered training at LDS Hospital in Salt Lake City, Utah.
+Students were paid ten dollars a month for the three-month nursing course.

 During World War I, the Red Cross was in desperate need of trained nurses.
 Dora spent one year at Fort Bliss and Fort Sam Houston in Texas as a Red Cross nurse.
 As the war was drawing to a close, Dora’s group was sent to Europe.